-IN THE OPINION OF SHERMAN & HOWARD L.L.C., BOND COUNSEL, INTEREST ON THE TAXABLE 2001 SERIES A-1 SENIOR BONDS IS NOT EXCLUDED FROM GROSS INCOME FOR FEDERAL INCOME TAX PURPOSES.
-In the opinion of Sherman & Howard L.L.C., Bond Counsel, assuming continuous compliance with certain covenants and representations described herein, (i) interest on the 2001 Series A-2 Senior Bonds, the 2001 Series A-3 Senior Bonds and the Subordinate Bonds is excluded from gross income for federal income tax purposes under federal income tax laws; arsuant to Section 103 of the Internal Revenue Code of 1986, as amended to the date of delivery of the Bonds (the "Tax Code"); however, interest on the 2001 Series A-2 Senior Bonds and the Subordinate Bonds is an item of tax preference for purposes of calculating alternative minimum taxable income as defined in Section 55(b)(2) of the Tax Code under federal income tax laws, except that such interest is required to be included in calculating the "adjusted current earnings" adjustment applicable to corporations for purposes of computing the alternative minimum taxable income of corporations; and (ii) the Bonds and the income therefrom shall at all times be free from taxation by the State of Colorado under Colorado law in effect on the date of delivery of the Bonds.
+IN THE OPINION OF SHERMAN & HOWARD L.L.C., BOND COUNSEL, INTEREST ON THE TAXABLE 2001 SERIES B-1 SENIOR BONDS IS NOT EXCLUDED FROM GROSS INCOME FOR FEDERAL INCOME TAX PURPOSES.
+In the opinion of Sherman & Howard L.L.C., Bond Counsel, assuming continuous compliance with certain covenants and representations described herein, (i) interest on the 2001 Series B-2 Senior Bonds, the 2001 Series B-3 Senior Bonds and the Subordinate Bonds is excluded from gross income for federal income tax purposes under federal income tax laws pursuant to Section 103 of the Internal Revenue Code of 1986, as amended to the date of delivery of the Bonds (the "Tax Code"); however, interest on the 2001 Series B-2 Senior Bonds is an item of tax preference for purposes of calculating alternative minimum taxable income as defined in Section 55(b)(2) of the Tax Code under federal income tax laws, and interest on the 2001 Series B-3 Senior Bonds and the Subordinate Bonds is excluded from alternative minimum taxable income as defined in Section 55(b)(2) of the Tax Code under federal income tax laws, except that such interest is required to be included in calculating the "adjusted current earnings" adjustment applicable to corporations for purposes of computing the alternative minimum taxable income of corporations; and (ii) the Bonds and the income therefrom shall at all times be free from taxation by the State of Colorado under Colorado law in effect on the date of delivery of the Bonds.
 See "TAX MATTERS" herein.

-\$40,000,000 COLORADO HOUSING AND FINANCE AUTHORITY Single Family Program Senior and Subordinate Bonds
+Single Family Program Senior and Subordinate Bonds

-\$10,000,000 Taxable 2001 Series A-1 Senior Bonds \$23,265,000 2001 Series A-2 Senior Bonds (AMT) \$5,295,000 2001 Series A-3 Senior Bonds (non-AMT) \$1,440,000 2001 Series A Subordinate Bonds (AMT)
+\$18,000,000 Taxable 2001 Series B-1 Senior Bonds \$14,815,000 2001 Series B-2 Senior Bonds (AMT) \$20,550,000 2001 Series B-3 Senior Bonds (non-AMT) \$2,475,000 2001 Series B Subordinate Bonds (non-AMT)

-Dated: March 1, 2001 Due: As shown below
+Dated: May 1, 2001

+Due: As shown on inside front cover

-The Colorado Housing and Finance Authority Single Family Program Senior Bonds, 2001 Series A in the three series shown above and the Colorado Housing and Finance Authority Single Family Program Subordinate Bonds, 2001 Series A (collectively, the "Bonds") are being issued by the Colorado Housing and Finance Authority as fully registered Bonds without coupons pursuant to an Indenture of Trust between the Authority and Wells Fargo Bank West, National Association, Denver, Colorado, as Trustee.
+The Colorado Housing and Finance Authority Single Family Program Senior Bonds, 2001 Series B in the three series shown above and the Colorado Housing and Finance Authority Single Family Program Subordinate Bonds, 2001 Series B (collectively, the "Bonds") are being issued by the Colorado Housing and Finance Authority as fully registered Bonds without coupons, pursuant to an Indenture of Trust between the Authority and Zions First National Bank, Denver, Colorado, as Trustee.
 When issued, the Bonds will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
 DTC initially will act as securities depository for the Bonds.
 Individual purchases will be made in book-entry form only, in the principal amount of \$5,000 and integral multiples thereof.
 Purchasers of the Bonds will not receive physical delivery of bond certificates, all as more fully described herein.
 Interest on the Bonds will be payable semiannually on each February 1 and August 1, commencing August 1, 2001.
-Principal of and premium, if any, and interest on the Bonds are payable by the Trustee to DTC.
+Principal of and premium, if any, and interest on the Bonds are payable by Zions First National Bank, Denver, Colorado, or any successor thereto, as Trustee, to DTC.
 DTC is required to remit such principal, premium, and interest to its Participants, for subsequent disbursement to the Beneficial Owners of the Bonds, as more fully described herein.